 However, it was revealed in December 2019 that Succession creator Jesse Armstrong has signed an exclusive three-year overall TV deal with HBO.

 As first reported by The Hollywood Reporter, the deal means that Armstrong will continue to serve as showrunner on Succession, as well as create and develop new projects for HBO.

-Succession season 1 and 2 Box Sets are available to watch on Sky Atlantic with the NOW TV Entertainment Pass.
+Succession season 1 and 2 box set are available to watch on Sky Atlantic with the NOW Entertainment Membership.